 When burning cleanly and properly, natural gas emits a blue flame.
 The flame burns at the burner ports, and the flame cones appear as distinct shapes.
 A very small amount of yellow or orange may be present in the center of the flame.

 A mostly yellow flame indicates that the air supply to the burning gas is insufficient.
-This can be a dangerous situation, so if you see a yellow flame, shut off the gas source and notify LG&E and KU through your dispatcher as soon as practicable.
+This can be a dangerous situation, so if you see a yellow flame, we recommend you shut off the gas source and notify the local gas utility through your dispatcher as soon as possible.